 There are different types of flooding and more information on who can help is available on our flooding webpage.

 We sympathise with everyone impacted by flooding but know that forecasts suggest severe rainfall events of this nature are set to become more common due to climate change.

-To examine the causes of last July’s flooding and actions we and partners could take, two reviews are being carried out.
+To examine the causes of last July 2021 and actions we and partners could take to reduce the impact of such storms, two reviews were carried out.